SysKitTeam/docs-spdockit/manage-sharepoint-permissions/users-and-groups-actions/manage-groups-wizard.md

 ---
-title: Manage Groups Wizard
-description: >-
-  This article describes how to use SPDocKit Manage Groups Wizard to manage SharePoint Groups on multiple sites within a single web application.
+description: This article describes how to use SPDocKit Manage Groups Wizard to manage SharePoint Groups on multiple sites within a single web application.
-author: Mia Tomaić
-date: 25/5/2017
 ---

 # Manage Groups Wizard